-Mother appeals.
+Father appeals.

-SUFFICIENCY OF EVIDENCE OF MOTHER'S UNFITNESS
+SUFFICIENCY OF EVIDENCE OF FATHER'S UNFITNESS

-On appeal, Mother contends the evidence presented at the termination hearing was insufficient to support the district court's finding that she was unfit and that her conduct or condition was unlikely to change in the foreseeable future.
-Mother concedes the district court "heard testimony to support its findings," but argues "the body of evidence showed that [Mother] had overcome [her] challenges" and she was not "afforded an opportunity to show" she could maintain her success in overcoming these challenges.
+On appeal, Father contends the evidence presented at the termination hearing was insufficient to support the district court's finding that he was unfit and his conduct or condition was unlikely to change in the foreseeable future.
+Father concedes the district court "heard testimony to support its findings," but argues "the body of evidence showed that [Father] had overcome [his] challenges" and he was not "afforded an opportunity to show" he could maintain his success in overcoming these challenges.